Accessing the Router Portal

 What is the menu structure of the router portal?

-Note Depending on the access role and deployment mode, the menu differs slightly:
+Depending on the access role and operating mode, the menu is slightly different:

 Menu structure of the router portal